ovh/cds/docs/content/workflows/pipelines/requirements/os_architecture/_index.md

 Then, a hatchery will spawn a worker compiled with the specified `os-architecture` prerequisite.

-**Bewere about launching job**: if you put a prerequisite `os-architecture` with value `linux/386`, the job won't be launched by a worker `linux/amd64` even if technically speaking, the worker could launch this job without issue.
+**Beware about launching job**: if you put a prerequisite `os-architecture` with value `linux/386`, the job won't be launched by a worker `linux/amd64` even if technically speaking, the worker could launch this job without issue.

-### How to set a OS & Architecture
+### How to set OS & Architecture

 ![Step](/images/workflows.pipelines.requirements.os_architecture.choose.png)